TrampolineRTOS/trampoline/README.md

 * [ARM development tools](https://launchpad.net/gcc-arm-embedded) compiled for various plateforms.

-For an unknown reason the OSEK-VDX portal is down since at least june.
-Here are copies of documents that was available for download:
+The OSEK-VDX portal is down since at least june because the working group has been disbanded in favor of AUTOSAR.
+Here are copies of a part of the documents that was available for download:

 * [OIL specification](http://trampoline.rts-software.org/bin/oil25.pdf)
 * [OS specification](http://trampoline.rts-software.org/bin/os223.pdf)
 * [COM specification](http://trampoline.rts-software.org/bin/OSEKCOM303.pdf)